blocknetdx/api-docs/source/includes/_setup.md

 1. [Download and install](https://docs.blocknet.co/wallet/installation) the [latest Blocknet wallet](https://github.com/blocknetdx/blocknet/releases/latest).
 1. Open the wallet, [encrypt it](https://docs.blocknet.co/wallet/encrypting), and [sync the blockchain](https://docs.blocknet.co/wallet/syncing).
 	* A [bootstrap](https://github.com/blocknetdx/blocknet-blockchain-bootstrap) is also available for faster syncing.
-1. Compose `blocknetdx.conf` as seen in the sample.
+1. Compose `blocknet.conf` as seen in the sample.
-1. Set an RPC username and password in `blocknetdx.conf`.
+1. Set an RPC username and password in `blocknet.conf`.
 1. If using the XBridge API, see [XBridge Setup](#xbridge-setup).
 1. If using the XRouter API, see [XRouter Setup](#xrouter-setup).